thunderbird/webext-docs/messages.rst

 - messagesMove "Move, copy, or delete your email messages"
 - messagesRead "Read your email messages and mark or tag them"
+- accountsRead "To access folders in a query result"

 .. note::